pacifics/PassDao/README.md

 - Transfer and TransferFrom for the transfer of tokens

-- Approve tokens allowance given by a token owner.
+- Approve tokens allowance by a token owner to a spender third party.

 =